[NEW INSIGHT] Why multimedia is becoming a CEOs most powerful thought leadership tool in 2026

 According to research highlighted by Wharton, 82% of senior leaders now use generative AI every week, up from 72% the year before.

-While many are using it to improve productivity and save time, others have begun incorporating it into their thought leadership, contributing to a growing volume of generic content.
+While many use it to improve productivity and save time, others have begun incorporating it into their thought leadership, contributing to a growing volume of generic content.

 For CEOs and other senior executives, that presents a significant opportunity.
 There’s never been a better time to become a more visible leader.